 We are deeply grateful to many who have faithfully supported NCEM Aviation in prayer and in sacrificial giving.
 Our task is to continue to “redeem the time” in our generation.
 Our goal is to assist in making the ministries of NCEM as timely and efficient as possible.

-We presently have Aviation staff based in Nipawin (SK), Prince Albert (SK), and Sherwood Park (AB), flying and maintaining our three Cessna aircraft.
+We presently have Aviation staff based in Nipawin (SK) and Prince Albert (SK), flying and maintaining our Cessna aircraft.
 We currently don’t have placements for full-time pilots, but missionary church planters with aviation experience are a definite asset.